KiraResari/ceal-chronicler-f/Protocol.md

 * And I think with that, I finally got the whole "assigning locations to characters" down

+* This is as far as I'm getting with this today

+[Time elapsed so far: 114.25 hours]

 # TODO

 * Bug:  Trying to load a chronicle while a location is opened causes an `PointInTimeNotFoundException`